Michael A. Levine: Film and TV

 In the 2000s, Levine's established himself as a television composer with the dramas Cold Case and Close to Home, both produced by Jerry Bruckheimer.
 In 2007, he scored the features Adrift in Manhattan and Columbus Day and in 2011, the thriller No One Will Know.
 In 2012 he became the composer for the George Lucas-produced Star Wars Detours animated series featuring Seth Green and Seth MacFarlane.

 Levine, along with Michael Wolff, produced the songs for the hit Nickelodeon musical comedy series The Naked Brothers Band, and two of its soundtrack albums, The Naked Brothers Band and I Don't Want to Go to School.
 One of the songs from the first season, "Crazy Car", peaked at #83 on the Top 100 Billboard Charts and was written by Nat Wolff back when he was 6 years old, who was the youngest person to ever compose a song on the charts.

 Michael has done extensive work for other film composers including Hans Zimmer, Harry Gregson-Williams, Rupert Gregson-Williams, and Cliff Martinez as an arranger and composer of additional music.
 He was the arranger of the choral version of "Spider-Pig" from The Simpsons Movie and co-composed the Megamind theme alongside Hans Zimmer and Junkie XL as well as writing additional music.
 In addition, he composed the music for the murder scene in Harry Gregson-Williams' score for Veronica Guerin.

 Levine often plays violin on his and others' recordings.
 He received on screen credit for his violin work on Hans Zimmer's score for Dunkirk.
 Levine had previously played on Zimmer’s and James Newton Howard's score for the Batman movie, The Dark Knight.
-An accomplished whistler, Levine performed on Christopher Lennertz's score to The Wedding Ringer.
+An accomplished whistler, Levine whistled on Christopher Lennertz's score to The Wedding Ringer.
 He also plays tenor violin and the ciola (pronounced chee OH la) an instrument the size of a viola but which sounds in the same range as a cello.

 In an interview for Video DailyMotion, Levine stated, “I am a violinist by training, a keyboard player by necessity, a guitarist by aspiration and a harmonica player just to annoy people..." before jamming out on a harmonica.

 In 2009, Levine and composer Mac Quayle performed a series of Sleep Concerts under the name of Zeitgeist & Kismet with Levine on looping electric violin and Quayle on keyboards.
 Attendees brought pillows, blankets and sleeping mats.
 It is not known whether the later Max Richter concerts were influenced by them.